bm1125/bm1125.github.io/_posts/2020-10-18-fifa-game-rankings-to-predict-epl.md

 ---
 layout: post
-title: Could FIFA game team rankings predict matches outcome
+title: Could EA FIFA team rankings predict matches outcome?
 usemathjax: true
 categories: [EPL, Deep-Learning, football]
 ---

 I actually did this quite a while ago.
 I just wanted to make more concise and clean notebook so I started afresh.
 This time I used fixtures data from football-data.co.uk (instead of football-api.org last time).
-And took the FIFA team rankings (defense, midfield, attack and overall)for each team in english permier league for season 17-20.
+I took the FIFA team rankings (defense, midfield, attack and overall) of each team in the english permier league for the seasons 17-20.

-To do it, I built a web scraper to scrape data from [fifaindex.com](http://fifaindex.com).
-You have to be careful working with this scraper as the data on fifaindex isn't consistent.
-Same teams may be named different on different seasons.
+In order to do it, I've built a web scraper to scrape data from [fifaindex.com](http://fifaindex.com).
+Have to be careful working with this scraper as the data on fifaindex isn't consistent.
+Same teams may be named differently over seasons.

-I tried only to predict outcome (home win, draw, away win) and wanted to compare the probabilities of the model to betting odds probabilities
+I tried to predict match outcome (home win, draw, away win) and wanted to compare the probabilities of the model to betting odds probabilities

 |    | Date                | HomeTeam       | AwayTeam     |   FTR |   PSH |   PSD |   PSA |   season |
 |---:|:--------------------|:---------------|:-------------|------:|------:|------:|------:|---------:|